cstrawberry/predictive-universe/docs/paper/02_foundations.md

 **2.1 Axiom 1 (Ax 1): The Prediction Optimization Problem (POP)**

 Adaptive systems operating within uncertain environments face the fundamental challenge of optimizing the predictive quality ($Q$) of their internal state or model concerning aspects of their internal and external environment relevant to their continued functioning and goals.
-This optimization aims to maximize the expected predictive improvement ($\Delta Q$)—quantified by metrics reflecting reduced uncertainty (e.g., decreased entropy) or enhanced accuracy (e.g., reduced prediction error, increased log-likelihood)—that can be achieved through information processing, interaction, and adaptation.
-This ongoing optimization must be performed under the constraints of limited physical and computational resources, including available energy, processing time, and achievable system complexity ($C_P$).
+This optimization aims to maximize the expected predictive improvement ($\Delta Q$)—quantified by metrics reflecting reduced uncertainty (e.g., decreased entropy), enhanced accuracy (e.g., increased log-likelihood, reduced prediction error), or reduced Bayes risk—that can be achieved through information processing, interaction, and adaptation.
+This ongoing optimization is performed subject to limited physical and computational resources, including available energy, processing time, and achievable system complexity ($C_P$).
 This fundamental, resource-constrained drive to enhance predictive capability is termed the Prediction Optimization Problem (POP).

+For concreteness, all predictive-quality functionals $Q$ are assumed measurable and bounded below on the feasible state space so that expectations and improvements $\mathbb{E}[\Delta Q]$ are well-defined.

 **2.2 Axiom 2 (Ax 2): Predictive Capacity Foundation**